 There is one difficulty we might encounter - trying to decide on camping sites among the many idyllic spots that beckon at every turn.
 Bubbling streams with story book waterfalls will compete with towering slopes nearby for our attention.

-The Steamboat Hills trip is an excellent introduction to wilderness travel in the Alaskan back country and a great choice for a family oriented Alaskan vacation.
-This route can be done as a base camp or loop trek.
+The Steamboat Hills trip is an excellent introduction to wilderness hiking in the Alaskan back country and a great choice for a family oriented Alaskan hiking or camping vacation.
+This route can be done as a base camp or loop style trek.

 Contact us if you would like to know more about this Alaska hiking trip.